Are they marketing to expats in Oxford or Americanophiles?

 Ehrenreich finds fault in the Oxford system compared to Harvard without realizing that she’s comparing undergraduate education to a graduate program.
 Of course graduate education in political science is going to be more theoretical, narrow and full of jargon.
 It’s a big part of the reason why I left academia myself.

 It is much more fun being an undergraduate, especially in the American system.
 I took elective courses in music, forestry, literature and art history while studying politics.
 English students enjoy their undergraduate years too.
 Like Ehrenreich, my husband had fun rowing, but he also received a first rate education at Oxford and then at Harvard.
 Henry appreciated both despite their differences.

 Ehrenreich does do a good job describing what it feels like being a confused ex-pat American at Oxford.
 Her personal reactions will help guide character development in my third novel.
 I’ve also talked to my cousin Peter Nohrnberg, who was another Marshall Scholar but at Magdalen College.
 I have 3 American friends who very much enjoyed their junior year at Oxford.

 I studied abroad during my junior year too but at King’s College London.
 Last time I lived in England (2004), my husband was leading Colby-Bowdoin-Bates semester in London for Maine college students.
 This academic year Henry is doing a research fellowship at Oxford for his sabbatical while I'm researching my third novel.
-NOT CRICKET places an American student at Oxford in the 1980’s and now.
+My work in progress places an American student at Oxford in the 1980’s and now.

 The true experience probably falls somewhere between my good years and Ehrenreich’s misery.
 If there is misery, I’d like to find the humor in it as well.
 There is nothing like living abroad to give insight on a foreign culture but also on one’s own.
 We see ourselves in another’s eyes better than by looking in a mirror.